 Curcumin Enhances Defense Against Tuberculosis

-DENVER, CO — Curcumin, which gives the spice turmeric its yellow-orange color, enhances cellular defense against tuberculosis, according to researchers at National Jewish Health.
-In cell culture studies, curcumin enhanced death of infected cells and destruction of the bacteria inside infected cells.
+Curcumin, which gives the spice turmeric its yellow-orange color, enhances cellular defense against tuberculosis, according to researchers at National Jewish Health.
+In cell culture studies, curcumin increased the death of infected cells and destruction of the bacteria inside infected cells.

 “Enhancing the body’s defense against tuberculosis infection could prove a promising strategy to treat or prevent tuberculosis,” said Ed Chan, MD, Professor of Medicine at National Jewish Health and senior author on the study published in the July issue of Respirology.
 “It would be less prone to the development of drug resistance, a major problem in tuberculosis.”